jaikeerthick/Easy-Attendance-App/README.md

 ### Introduction

 This app simplifies the process of taking attendance in classroom.
-It has a very clean and elegant UI which is teacher-friendly.
+It has a pretty elegant UI which is teacher-friendly.

 ### How to install?
 Installing this app is very simple: